sxcdennis/basic-shell-scripting/Variables.md

 # Variables
-In this section we'll talk about variables - how to define them, Input/Output variables, and Special Variables.
+In this section we'll talk about variables - how to define them, Input/Output variables, Special Variables and Parameter Expansions.
 A variable is memory to where we can assign value, and manipulate its contents.
+As we progress through this section, some standard formatting is not input into the scripts, but you should be getting used to doing it on your own.
+Also in the command line outputs, I do not mention using ```chmod``` so please take note of that.

-# Video:
+# Videos:

 # Define Variables